DikshakAdhikari/Blogging-Application/README.md

 - Serving all CRUD operations, with add on comment facility.
 - Pagination, Search and Sort implementation on server side for robust support.
-- Implemented **Rate Limiter** to protect server from being overwhelmed by too many requests in a short amount of time by the clients.
 - Authentication using **JWT Tokens**
 - A **Global Blogging Application** that can be used to create blog with upload photos facility both while creating blog and registering to the Blogging Portal.